PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- **Khyber's aspect:** Darkness, Impiety
 		- **Eberron's aspect:** Materialism, Tangibility
 	- Any imbalance of these 3 (like only using a Khyber/Siberys shard without the other) would result in an imbalance of the soul, causing psychosis.
 	- Yelena and Norbit created a single prototype that worked fully as intended.
-They combined Siberys and Khyber dragonshards into the device, which allowed those two aspects to be fullfu
+They combined Siberys and Khyber dragonshards into the device, which allowed those two aspects to be fulfilled.
+		- They never wrote down how they manage to combine those two shards into a single device.
+All other attempts made by Cannith Artificers have always failed, and only one shard can be installed without the device failing, hence the psychosis issue.
 	- The LoD seek to use a Steelhardt to transfer Rak Tulkesh's essence from the FKD into a living avatar, so that he could be freed from his bonds and reign over Eberron once again (See Woe's plot pieces).

 - **Villains**